 Upon completion of the steps listed above, an international student advisor will review your application.
 If eligible, the advisor will issue a Form I-20 for the student to submit with additional required materials to USCIS to apply for a STEM OPT extension.

 In order to maintain their legal F-1 status, a STEM OPT student must regularly check in with their DSO throughout the duration of the extension to validate Student and Exchange Visitor Information System (SEVIS) details and report changes made to the student's training plan.
-To learn more about the reporting requirements, visit the STEM OPT Hub and our website here.
+Learn more about reporting requirements or visit the Department of Homeland Security STEM OPT Hub